September 15, 2022

 Excision is used for plantar warts that resist other treatments.
 The foot is first numbed with a local anesthetic.
 Then, as the name implies, the wart is cut away (or “excised”) from the skin.
 The base is also cauterized to ensure no living viral tissue is left behind.
 There is a risk of scarring, so this method isn’t used unless other treatments have failed.

-Duct tape is a common yet relatively unproven method for treating plantar warts (largely because plantar warts can disappear on their own, which makes it difficult to attribute to the treatment method).
-This DIY method relies on suffocating the plantar wart and stripping away the outer layer of the skin to help rid the virus.
+Duct tape: Duct tape is a common yet relatively unproven method for treating plantar warts (largely because plantar warts can disappear on their own, which makes it difficult to attribute to the treatment method).
+This DIY method relies on constant use of duct tape and allowing the wart to get so wet and damp that it goes away.
+Very few people have had success because keeping the duct tape on for such a long time is very difficult.
+It is also not too hygienic; you'll dampen the surrounding skin, which can cause other issues.

 May 9, 2022